ToF-/Rent/Forth/Story.md

 > *`/MOD ( n,m -- n%m, n/m )` divide n by m, leaving modulo and quotient on the Stack*<br>
 > *`SWAP ( a,b -- b,a )` exchange the two values at the top of the Stack*<br>

+## Writing a test script

+There should be a way to test our definitions without the hassle of entering test data and visually checking the results on the Stack.

+We will rely on the [`tst`](http://irdvo.nl/FFL/docs/tst.html) library.
+Let's write a test script:

+    \ Tests.fs

+    REQUIRE ffl/tst.fs
+    T{
+    ." dummy test" CR   \ display some explanation + carriage return 2 3 +  4 ?S         \ checks that 2+3 = 4, which will fail
+    }T
+    BYE

+Here's what happens when we launch a test that fails:

+>     gforth Tests.fs ⏎
+>     dummy test
+>     stack contents mismatch:     2 3 +  4 ?S
+>       expecting 4 and found 5

+Making the test pass:

+    \ Tests.fs

+    REQUIRE ffl/tst.fs
+    T{
+    ." dummy test" CR   \ display some explanation + carriage return 2 2 +  4 ?S         \ checks that 2+2 = 4, which will pass
+    }T
+    BYE

+Here's what happens when we launch a test that passes:

+>     gforth Tests.fs ⏎
+>     dummy test

+###✍
+> *`REQUIRE path` load and interpret the file given by path if it was not already loaded*<br>
+> *`." xx … x"` start storing following charaters for display until `"` is met*<br>
+> *`"` display the string of characters started with `."`*<br>
+> *`T{` start a test*<br>
+> *`}T` end a test and check for stack overflow*<br>
+> *`?S ( a,b -- )` in a test construct, check that a and b are equals*<br>

+## Writing our first tests

+From now on, we will write tests in our test script, so that we can keep track of what we learn, and change our code while making sure that we don't introduce bugs.

+    \ Tests.fs  Tests for Rent

+    REQUIRE ffl/tst.fs  \  Forth Foundation Library  Testing definitions REQUIRE Rent.fs

+    T{

+    ." an order can be encoded and decoded to and from a cell" CR 0 5 100 ORDER>CELL
+        3 7 140 ORDER>CELL
+        SWAP
+        CELL>ORDER 100 ?S 5 ?S 0 ?S
+        CELL>ORDER 140 ?S 7 ?S 3 ?S

+    }T
+    BYE

+In this test, we encode two distinct orders into two cells.
+Then we exchange the values at the top of the Stack, so that the first encoded order is at the top of the Stack, and the second just behind.
+When we decode the value at tthe top of the Stack, we should find the price, duration and start time of the first order.
+After these checks, the remaining value on the Stack is the second encoded order.
+We decode that order and check its price, duration, and start time.

+>     gforth Tests.fs ⏎
+>     an order can be encoded and decoded to and from a cell

+The test just display its label without any error.

 ## Finding the nearest order at a given time
 ### Comparing orders by start time